 Ryan Warsofsky was named the seventh head coach in Stingrays’ team history on July 6, 2016.
-He enters his first season as head coach after serving as the club’s assistant coach for the previous three seasons.
+Prior to his promotion to head coach, he served as the club’s assistant coach for the previous three seasons.

 Since joining the Stingrays in 2013, Warsofsky has played a large role in several of the most successful seasons in team history while working with the team’s defense and special teams.
-Under his guidance last season, South Carolina won the South Division, and surrendered just 162 goals against, the lowest total for a single season in club history.
+Under his guidance in 2015-16, South Carolina won the South Division, and surrendered just 162 goals against, the lowest total for a single season in club history.
 Additionally, the club finished top-five in the ECHL on the penalty kill (87.5 percent, 1st) and the power play (19.6 percent, 4th).
 Warsofsky was part of the 2014-15 club that recorded an ECHL-record 23-game win-streak and advanced to the Kelly Cup Finals.
 Under Warsofsky’s watch, the club’s penalty kill finished first in the league in both 2014-15 and 2015-16.

 Warsofsky, a native of North Marshfield, Mass., patrolled the blue line for Sacred Heart and Curry College before playing one season of professional hockey in 2011-12.
-He moved behind the bench in 2012, serving as an assistant coach at Curry College for one season before joining the Stingrays.
+He moved behind the bench in 2012, serving as an Assistant Coach at Curry College for one season before joining the Stingrays.